From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Methodology

 \subsection{Goal Selection and Planning}

 After constructing the knowledge base, we leverage it to extract goal-oriented knowledge for downstream tasks such as planning.
 The overall process is illustrated in Figure~\ref{fig:query_pipeline}.

-Given a task query, such as ``craft a wooden sword'', we retrieve the top-$k$ goals from the our knowledge base according to the cosine similarity between the query and the goals' names in the knowledge base.
+Given a task query, such as ``craft a wooden sword'', we retrieve the top-$k$ goals from the knowledge base according to the cosine similarity between the query and the goals' names in the knowledge base.
 If $k > 1$, we need to determine which goal is the best match for the query.
 To do this, we utilize LLMs to select the goal from the top-$k$ retrieved options by giving it the goal names, descriptions, and postconditions.
-The prompt given to an LLM to select the best matching goal from the $k$ candidates is provided in Appendix~\ref{appendix:prompts}.
+The prompt given to an LLM to select the best matching goal from the $k$ candidates is provided in Table~\ref{fig:goal_inference_prompt}.

 After selecting the goal that matches the query, we retrieve all subgoals using depth-first search (DFS) starting from the selected goal.
 We avoid infinite loops caused by cyclical subgoal relations by not going deeper when a node that has already been visited is seen again.
 After retrieving subgoals, it may be the case that there are multiple ways to achieve the overall goal.
 In this case, a procedure to select the best set of subgoals is needed, which may depend on the use case scenario.